 Navigating today’s financial landscape isn’t for the fainthearted.
 It takes experience, skill, education and good judgment.
 You don’t pick investments out of a hat—you need guidance from an expert.
-A qualified financial advisor can recommend helpful strategies, simplify complex financial concepts and help you choose the right products for your needs.
+A qualified financial professional can recommend helpful strategies, simplify complex financial concepts and help you choose the right products for your needs.

 “Financial professional" is a broad title that encompasses several types of licensed financial professionals.
 Some have advanced certifications such as Certified Financial Planners (CFPs) and Chartered Financial Analysts (CFAs).
 They can be independent or work in banks, insurance agencies or brokerage firms.
 They may be compensated with a fee or a commission.